topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 ## Development Status :open_book:

+<span style="background-color: yellow">TODO</span>

 Current version of Calamar is running on https://calamar.app

 It is mostly a result of our participation in hackaton as an implementation of the bounty declared by Subsquid team.
 See [Additional Inforamtion](#additional-information-heavyplussign).

 While it may seem to be already working explorer it has only basic features and lacks many of the important or useful ones.

+For now, it allows users to search:
+- for blocks by hash and height,
+- for extrinsics by hash, name or signer address
+- and for events by name.

+Currently, Calamar consists of the following pages:
+- **home page**: universal search box,
+- **latest extrinsics page**: table of the latest extrinsics in the selected network,
+- **block page**: information about the block, extrinsics included in the block,
+- **extrinsic page**: information about the extrinsic, extrinsics events table,
+- **account page**: different account address format, extrinsics signed by the account.

 > If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
 In any case, please provide some documentation on the research and other work you have conducted before applying.
 This could be:
 >